• Skip to primary navigation

 • Bring stock to a simmer in a saucepan.
 When it begins to simmer, reduce heat to low-medium so that the stock stays warm but is not simmering.
 Stir in saffron.

 • Meanwhile, heat a large oven-safe skillet (use one that is about 12 inches wide) over medium-high heat.
-Add 1 tablespoon olive oil.
+Add 1 Tbsp olive oil.
 When oil begins to shimmer, add bell pepper with a pinch of kosher salt.
 Saute pepper until tender and slightly golden, 4 to 5 minutes.
 Transfer pepper to a bowl and return skillet to heat.

-• To heated skillet, add 2 tablespoon olive oil.
+• To heated skillet, add 2 Tbsp olive oil.
 When it begins to shimmer, add zucchini with a pinch of salt.
 Saute until deep golden brown and tender, 5 to 6 minutes.
 Add zucchini to bowl with bell pepper.
 Return skillet to heat.

 • Reduce heat under skillet to low-medium.
-Add 1 tablespoon olive oil.
+Add 1 Tbsp olive oil.
 When oil is shimmering, add onion and saute until softened, 3 to 4 minutes.
 Stir in paprika, salt, and garlic.
 Saute for 1 minute more.

 • Add rice and cook, stirring constantly, until coated in onion mixture and lightly toasted, about 2 minutes.